Bengals sign running back Joe Mixon to 4-year extension - WHIZ News

-CINCINNATI (AP) — Running back Joe Mixon signed a four-year, $48 million contract extension through the 2024 season on Wednesday, keeping him with a Cincinnati Bengals team that took a chance on him.
+Mixon signed a four-year, $48 million contract extension through the 2024 season on Wednesday, a vote of confidence for a player who has rehabilitated his image and evolved into one of the league’s top running backs.

+“Upstairs they definitely value me in a way a lot of people probably won’t,” Mixon said, referring to the front office.
+“I just wanted to show my love to here and finish my career here.”

 The Bengals drafted Mixon in the second round in 2017 out of Oklahoma, where he was suspended for punching a woman in the face.
 The Bengals drew a backlash with the choice, prompting owner Mike Brown to acknowledge they were “taking a risk” on Mixon because he’s so talented.